 Call your bank a few weeks before your trip to make sure you are set up or get a better credit card for international travel.

-2. Use an ATM, Not an Exchange Bureau
+5. Use an ATM, Not an Exchange Bureau

 This goes for anywhere in Europe.
-Find an ATM with no fee agreement with your bank or take the maximum out possible to reduce how many fees you need to pay.
+Find an ATM with a no-fee agreement with your bank or take the maximum out possible to reduce the fees you need to pay.
 99 out of 100 times it is cheaper than exchange houses, which I simply wouldn’t ever use.

 1. Ride Electric Scooters in Paris

 Download an app from one of the companies offering scooter rental.
 I use Bird but only because it was the first one I picked up.
 There are many others now.
 Just book a scooter in-app and off you go!

 Your cc info is stored in the app and tracks your usage.
 It’s also pretty cheap.
-You can either pay a 1€ and then .15€ per minute you ride or buy a block of time.
-They go for 2.50€ for 10 minutes or 5.50 for 30 minutes.
+You can either pay €1 and then €0.15 per minute you ride or buy a block of time.
+They go for €2.50 for 10 minutes or €5.50 for 30 minutes.